timbutler/go-apache-log-parser/README.md

 * Updated to use Go modules
 * Updated test to use included test log file
-* Added the ability to parse gzipped tar (tar.gz) files
+* Added the ability to parse gzipped tar (tar.gz / .tgz) files
+* Added the ability to parse gzipped (.gz) files

 ## Usage